GitMirroring/gnuboot/site/docs/install/x200_external.md

 re-flash the chip externally while it is powered off with the battery removed.

 NOTE: This guide only applies to the regular X200.
-For X200S and X200 Tablet flashing, please read other guides available on libreboot.org.
+For X200S and X200 Tablet flashing, please read other guides available on libreboot.srht.site.

 Flash chip size
 ===============